What Is Asbestosis?

 • Genetic factors or specific mutations in DNA that increase risk of disease

-Some workers are at higher risk for heavy exposure.
-This includes construction workers, insulators, miners and millers.
-A 2021 study in the American Journal of Industrial Medicine also noted other high-risk workers.
-Pipefitters, boiler workers and shipyard workers are among them.
+Some workers have high-risk professions for heavy exposure.
+These jobs include construction workers, insulators, miners and millers.
+A 2024 study in the Scandinavian Journal of Work, Environment & Health also noted other high-risk workers.
+Pipefitters and metal, oil and shipyard workers are among them.
 Textile mill workers, industrial workers and mechanics are also at risk.

 Couple reviews Mesothelioma Guide together